whisthq/monitor-webserver/README.md

 `https://git.heroku.com/fractal-monitor-server.git`

-To push to the Heroku servers, you’ll first need to set up the Heroku CLI on your computer.
+To push to the Heroku server, you’ll first need to set up the Heroku CLI on your computer.

 First, add the Heroku server as a remote: `heroku git:remote -a fractal-monitor-server`.
 You will need to be added as a collaborator for the fractal-monitor-server Heroku app.
 Contact Ming, Phil or Jonathan to be added.